TechnicJelle/CMGT_GraduationReport/report.typ

 #footnote[Technically, macOS does also support OpenGL, but only an old version (4.1 from 2011 @macos-opengl).
 And the latest _normal_ OpenGL version is already old!
 (4.6 from 2017 @opengl46-release)]\
 However, there is a very popular translation layer for running Vulkan on Apple devices, called MoltenVK.
-MoltenVK is not officially supported by Apple, but it is part of the Khronos Vulkan Portability Initiative. @moltenvk-2017
+MoltenVK is not officially supported by Apple, but it is part of the Khronos Vulkan Portability Initiative @moltenvk-2017.

-PlayStation has two proprietary and "secret" APIs, called *GNM* and *GNMX*. @schertenleib-2013\
+PlayStation has two proprietary and "secret" APIs, called *GNM* and *GNMX* @schertenleib-2013.\
-GNM is the low-level API, and GNMX is a higher-level wrapper around it. @leadbetter-2013\
+GNM is the low-level API, and GNMX is a higher-level wrapper around it @leadbetter-2013.\
 Not much is publicly known about these APIs, because you need to sign an NDA to get access to the PlayStation Developer Kit.

 Nintendo Switch also has a proprietary and "secret" API, called *NVN*.